sdslabs/beast/_examples/instanced-compose/README.md

 ## Architecture

-Beast treats the compose **service** named `ssh` as the primary instance container (users SSH into it; it also serves the web app here).
-The project name prefixes actual container names (for example `beast-instance-…-ssh-1`), so authors must keep the service key as `ssh`, not the literal container name.
+Beast treats the compose **service** named `ssh` as the primary instance container.
+The project name prefixes actual container names (for example `beast-instance-...-ssh-1`), so authors must keep the service key as `ssh`, not the literal container name.

 ```
 ┌──────────────────────────────────────────────────┐